Select Page

 APCC14 Student/Early Career Researcher Bursaries

-With the generous support of the Australian Flora Foundation, the ANPC is pleased to announce that two bursaries of $750 each have been awarded to two post-graduate students / early career researchers (ECRs) to cover registration fees and contribute to travel and accommodation costs to attend and present at the 14th Australasian Plant Conservation Conference to be held in Toowoomba 13-17 October 2024.
+With the generous support of the Australian Flora Foundation, the ANPC was pleased to be able to award two bursaries of $750 each to two post-graduate students / early career researchers (ECRs) to cover their registration fees and contribute to travel and accommodation costs to attend and present at the 14th Australasian Plant Conservation Conference.

 1/ Dr Gabrielle Lebbink completed her PhD at the University of Queensland and is now a plant and invasive species ecologist, working to understand how large-scale disturbances (fire, land use change, herbivores) impact plant communities.
 By doing so, Gabrielle aims to inform and develop land management strategies to improve conservation values across modified and disturbed landscapes.